google-ml-infra/rules_ml_toolchain/HOW-TO-FIX.md

 ```

 **Solution:**
-Reported error messages are connected to system headers in the /usr/include/ directory and system's GLIBC version.
+Reported error messages are connected to system headers in the /usr/include/ directory and GLIBC version.

 While a direct compatibility matrix for NVCC and GLIBC was elusive try to use the cuDNN compatibility table as a
 reference: [Linux versions for cuDNN](https://docs.nvidia.com/deeplearning/cudnn/backend/latest/reference/support-matrix.html#linux)